Why would 95% of Patients Recommend Minerva Ablation?

-A small percentage of properly selected women having an ablation will still eventually need a hysterectomy, but the great majority will not.
+A small percentage of women having an ablation will still eventually need a hysterectomy, but the great majority will not.
 Having done endometrial ablation since 1985, I can often identify women who will have a successful ablation and those who would be better off with other treatment.

 Who shouldn’t have an endometrial ablation?

 Since an endometrial ablation destroys the lining of the uterus, endometrial ablation is not for anyone who desires to keep her fertility.
 Women who have a malignancy or pre-malignant condition of the uterus are not candidates for ablation.
 Women who have severe pelvic pain may be better served by alternative treatments.
 Although pregnancy is unlikely after ablation, serious complications could arise.
 It is essential to use reliable contraception (tubal ligation or vasectomy) after endometrial ablation.